farhadm1990/16S-rRNA-amplicon/R_steps.md

 ps_rar_curve
 ```
 ![alt text](https://github.com/farhadm1990/Microbiome_analysis/blob/main/Pix/rarefaction%20curve.PNG)
 > Figure 6.
-Rarefaction curve for richness and Shannon index.
+Rarefaction curve for richness and Shannon indices.
 You can see that around 17000 sampling depth the curves reach platue.

 With the following code you can perform rarefaction: